 The aim for the Department of Nursing is to make sure that the University prepare students for the challenges they may face throughout their degree and develop the expertise they’ll need to become a leader in nursing.
 In the Department of Nursing, the department has a real insight and experience of practising in the roles they teach.
 As registered nurses, they have all worked as nurses, health visitors or advanced practitioners at points in their healthcare careers.
 Placements are an important part of the course and students will go on a number of clinical placements, working in both hospitals and community settings.

-One of The Guardian’s top 20 UK Nursing universities in the 2020 league tables; Manchester Metropolitan University, also won ‘Learner of the Year: Post-registration’ and ‘Partnership of the Year’ at the Student Nursing Times Awards 2017 and has been shortlisted in various categories since 2012. *100% of Nursing graduates are in employment or further study six months after completing the degree and we score 98% student satisfaction on the 2019 National Student Survey.
+One of The Guardian’s top 20 UK Nursing universities in the 2020 league tables; Manchester Metropolitan University, also won ‘Learner of the Year: Post-registration’ and ‘Partnership of the Year’ at the Student Nursing Times Awards 2017 and has been shortlisted in various categories since 2012. *100% of Nursing graduates are in employment or further study six months after completing the degree and they scored 98% student satisfaction on the 2019 National Student Survey.